huseinzol05/Neural-Network-Multilanguages/README.md

 # Neural-Network-Multilanguages
 implement Gradient Descent Feed-forward and Recurrent Neural Network on different languages, only use vector / linear algebra library.

+Artificial Neural Network is relatively easy if you really understand it!

 ## Support

 #### Ruby